hmrc/agents-service-template.g8/README.md

 * Decide your service name :-) [do not add `Frontend` suffix]
 * To create a generic microservice run the command

-  `sbt new hmrc/agents-service-template.g8 -b agents-frontend|agents-api --servicename="My Service Name"`
+  `sbt new hmrc/agents-service-template.g8 -b [agents-frontend|agents-api] --servicename="My Service Name"`

 * The new project folder will be created
 * Change working directory to the new one
-* Init git repo and do initial commit
+* Init git repo and do initial commit or configure remote repo
-* Test generated service with command `sbt test it:test`
+* Test generated service with command

+  `sbt test it:test`

+!!!
+DO NOT MERGE BRANCHES TO MASTER !!!

 ## License